Xiaodong

 substrate, neverthless, the inflexible/rigid nature of stainless

-steel substrate prevents them from practical applications in harsh
+steel substrate prevents them from practical applications in

-environments such as folding/twisting conditions.
+harsh environments such as folding/twisting conditions.

-[0006] Therfore, a need exists for methods and materials that can
+[0006] Therfore, a need exists for methods and materials that

-connection when designing high performance electrodes for
+electrical connection when designing high performance electrodes

-MnO2-based electrochemical supercapacitors.
+for MnO2-based electrochemical supercapacitors.

 SUMMARY